Shapes determine destination

 I tested this theory on myself and the plaque buildup from my lifelong fight against sinus problems literally began falling off in chunks of little yellow smelly plaque- it was so gross!
 None the less I was breathing much better afterwards.

 Another example is the coconut shell which resembles a head or a skull

 The inside lining of a coconut shell resembles the human skull, including its lines and texture of the shell; which all indicate health benefits for your brain.
 Our brain is made up of fat.
 We need to feed it good fat to live.
 Coconut oil is one of the best fats for the brain.
-Our brain feeds off of good cholesterol and coconut oil lends to good cholesterol production.
-It also helps to regrow the damaged brain cells, which is why it has helped to reverse brain damage from dementia.
-Its also been proven to prevent Alzheimer’s disease.
+Our brain feeds off of good cholesterol an thankfully coconut oil lends to good cholesterol production.
+It also helps to regrow the damaged brain cells, which is why it has helped to reverse brain damage from dementia and has been proven to prevent Alzheimer’s disease.
 A coconut oil rich diet has also been reported to have reversed the effects of diabetes, high blood pressure and enhance the bodies own immunity defense system against virus, bacteria, fungus, microbes and parasites.

 The coconut oils monolaurin molecules, derived after being broken down by the saliva & gastric bypass juices, are the smallest of any.
 Being so small is what enables them to cross into the blood-brain and oxygen barriers.
 They are the only cells capable of doing this too.
 Which makes them so irresistible to super germs.